White Anglo-Saxon Protestants: Education

-Some of the first colleges and universities in America, including Harvard, Yale, Princeton, Columbia, Dartmouth, Pennsylvania, Duke, Boston, Williams, Bowdoin, Middlebury, and Amherst, all were founded by mainline Protestant denominations.
+Some of the first colleges and universities in America, including Harvard, Yale, Princeton, Rutgers, Columbia, Dartmouth, Pennsylvania, Duke, Boston University, Williams, Bowdoin, Middlebury, and Amherst, all were founded by mainline Protestant denominations.

 Expensive, private prep schools and universities have historically been associated with WASPs.
 Colleges such as the Ivy League, the Little Ivies, and the Seven Sisters colleges are particularly intertwined with the culture.
 Until roughly World War II, Ivy League universities were composed largely of white Protestants.
 While admission to these schools is generally based upon merit, many of these universities give a legacy preference for the children of alumni in order to link elite families (and their wealth) with the school.
-These legacy admissions allowed for the continuation of WASP influence on important sectors of the US.
+These legacy admissions have allowed for the continuation of WASP influence on important sectors of the US.

 Members of Protestant denominations associated with WASPs have some of the highest proportions of advanced degrees.
 Examples include the Episcopal Church, with 76% of those polled having some college education, and the Presbyterian Church, with 64%.

 According to Scientific Elite: Nobel Laureates in the United States by Harriet Zuckerman, between 1901 and 1972, 72% of American Nobel Prize laureates have come from a Protestant background, mostly from Episcopalian, Presbyterian or Lutheran background, while Protestants made up roughly 67% of the US population during that period.
 Of Nobel prizes awarded to Americans between 1901 and 1972, 84.2% of those in Chemistry, 60% in Medicine, and 58.6% in Physics were awarded to Protestants.

 Religion

-The White Anglo-Saxon Protestant upper class has largely held church membership in the mainline Protestant denominations of Christianity, chiefly the Presbyterian, Episcopalian, and Congregationalist traditions.
+The White Anglo-Saxon Protestant upper class has largely held church membership in the Protestant denominations of Christianity, chiefly the Presbyterian, Episcopalian, and Congregationalist traditions.